Nurunnahar Fatema Begum

-Brigadier General Professor Nurunnahar Fatema Begum (born 19 September 1962) is the first ever pediatric cardiologist of Bangladesh and a brigadier general of the Bangladesh Army.
-In 2019, she was awarded both the Independence Day Award (highest state award) and the Shena Bahini Podok (Peace time award of the Bangladesh Army) for her irreplaceable contribution to the field of pediatric medicine.
+Brigadier General Nurunnahar Fatema Begum (born 19 September 1962) is the first-ever pediatric cardiologist of Bangladesh and a brigadier general of the Bangladesh Army.
+In 2019, she was awarded both the Independence Day Award (highest state award) and the Shena Bahini Podok (peacetime award of the Bangladesh Army) for her irreplaceable contribution to the field of pediatric medicine.
 She single-handedly established the concept of congenital cardiac intervention in Bangladesh.

 Early life

 Begum was born on 19 September 1962 in Moulvibazar, East Pakistan.
 She is the daughter of customs official MA Wadud and housewife Moimunnessa Khatun.
 She has three brothers and three sisters.

 Begum passed her SSC in 1977 from Kishori Mohan Girls School and HSC from Murari Chand College in 1979.
-She graduated from Sylhet MAG Osmani Medical College in 1985 where she placed second in her entire district.
+She graduated from Sylhet MAG Osmani Medical College in 1985, where she placed second in her entire district.

 Career

 Begum joined the Army Medical Corps of the Bangladesh Army as an MO in 1987.
 She obtained her FCPS degree in the field of pediatrics in 1995 under BCPS.

 In 1996 she joined and was promoted to senior registrar in the Prince Sultan Cardiac Centre in Riyadh, KSA.

-Following her return in 1998, she was appointed as chief pediatric cardiologist in CMH, Dhaka; a department that she herself established.
-She realised at an early age the importance of serving the people of her country, and she dedicates each day of her life working towards that singular goal.
+Following her return in 1998, she was appointed as chief pediatric cardiologist in CMH, Dhaka, a department that she herself established.
+She realised at an early age the importance of serving the people of her country, and she dedicates each day of her life to working towards that singular goal.

 Begum is currently appointed as an interventional pediatric cardiologist and the head of pediatric cardiology at the Combined Military Hospital, Dhaka.
-She also serves as the professor of pediatrics in the Armed Forces Medical College and is the head of pediatrics in Kurmitola General hospital.
-She also practices at Dhanmondi branch of Labaid Specialized Hospital.
+She also serves as the professor of pediatrics in the Armed Forces Medical College and is the head of pediatrics in Kurmitola General Hospital.
+She also practices at the Dhanmondi branch of Labaid Specialized Hospital.